aws-samples/aws-get-started-workshop/content/01-base/01-perform-up-front-tasks/01-review-requirements.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This section introduces the typical requirements for your inital formal development environments and the supporting foundation.
-Organizations typically require at least the following capabilities when establishing their initial formal development environments.
-A separate set of sections address a series of [optional capabilities]({{< relref "04-optional" >}}) that might be required up front depending on your organization's needs.
+This section introduces the typical requirements for your inital foundation in support of development, test, and production environments.
+Organizations typically require at least the following capabilities when establishing their initial formal environments.
+A typical set of [optional capabilities]({{< relref "04-optional" >}}) are also addressed in this guide.

 ## Cloud Adoption Framework Perspectives